apache/arrow/docs/source/java/flight.rst

 ============

-TLS can be enabled when setting up a server by providing a certificate and key pair to `FlightServer.builder.useTls`.
+TLS can be enabled when setting up a server by providing a certificate and key pair to ``FlightServer.Builder.useTls``.

-On the client side, use `FlightClient.builder.trustedCertificates`.
+On the client side, use ``Location.forGrpcTls`` to create the Location for the client.

 Enabling Authentication
 =======================